Pragyanur/First_webpage/README.md

 ## Brief
 - Practical learning experiment in HTML, CSS and JavaScript
-- This web page is a work in progress
+- This web site is a work in progress

 ## Learning and Understanding
 - Working of web pages